codeonlyjs/website/content/guide/apiTemplates.md

 ### set {#InputOptions#set}

-Set the value of the property
+Set the value of the property.

 ```ts